 Sam turned away from the window and turned a puzzled expression towards Toby.

 "Was it hard?"
 Toby repeated.

 Sam's revelation wasn't really one at all.
 Toby and Josh had both seen him slowly giving up, but still, the knowledge that it had been a conscious decision on Sam's part struck both men hard.
 Unaware of their reaction, Sam continued.
 "I felt bad because I knew everyone was worried and although I couldn't always tell what was being said or even who it was by my bed I knew they were frightened.
-It just became too hard to keep trying to fight against my own body and sleep, or at least that's what I thought it was, became so tempting."
+It just became too hard to keep trying to fight against my own body."
 He turned to Josh.
 "I was so tired."

 "I know," Josh nodded and waited for him to continue.

 "Remember that night you read me the President's letter?"
 Again, Josh nodded.
 "You set the chessboard up.
 You were joking about something I think."
 Sam fell silent and didn't see the concerned expression Josh turned to Toby or the slight shake of his head in reply.
 "I had a dream…it was a dream but it was real too…I could hear you calling and see you but not where you were…not in the room, it was…I was somewhere else but I think your voices were real.
 You told me to hang on," Sam said to Josh.
 "And Toby, you told me to fight…I think you did…I heard you…but it was a dream so I can't have done.
 But dream or not, I knew if I let go I'd never…" Sam shook his head.
 "What I mean is I'd never…if I'd let go…I don't think…"

 "You knew you'd die," Toby finished for him.